tin-fish/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

   processor is enabled in the pipeline with one of the cloud provider detectors or environment variable detector setting a unique value to `host.name` attribute within your k8s cluster.
 And keep `override=true` in resourcedetection config.
+- `local_meta_file`: To add a locally maintained metadata file, specify path to a simple key-value format in yaml (no default)
 - `exclude_properties`: A list of property filters to limit dimension update content.
   Property filters can contain any number of the following fields, supporting (negated) string literals, re2 `/regex/`, and [glob](https://github.com/gobwas/glob) syntax values: